 Various VPN providers support different VPN protocols, making a real difference in each provider's performance, privacy, and security.
 Before we discuss what sets each VPN protocol apart, let's clarify what a VPN protocol is.

 A VPN protocol is a blueprint, a set of rules and guidelines that describe how the communication between your VPN client on your device and the VPN server must be performed.
 Each VPN provider needs to follow in their implementation to support a VPN protocol and its characteristics.
 VPN providers depend on VPN protocols to provide secure, private, and fast connections based on each protocol's specifications.

-These specifications may extrapolate one characteristic while slightly or heavily compromising others, depending on circumstance.
-When you use your VPN for streaming speed is usually the priority, while security and privacy may take the backseat.
+Depending on the circumstance, these specifications may extrapolate one characteristic while slightly or heavily compromising others.
+Speed is usually the priority when you use your VPN for streaming, while security and privacy may take the backseat.
 Meanwhile, when you transfer privacy-critical or security-critical data to the other end, such as your credit card or bank account, the priority should be privacy and security.
-VPN providers support a set of different protocols to provide that flexibility according to your needs.
+VPN providers support different protocols to provide that flexibility according to your needs.